-Originally from Hong Kong, Patsy is a curator and a columnist.
+Originally from Hong Kong, Patsy is a curator and a movement director.
 She worked in marketing for more than 20 years globally.
 Three years ago, at 48, she left her job at Apple Inc. after working for the American tech giant in various countries to become a full time dance student in Paris, France.
 She had never danced before.

-Almost two years ago, blending her background in marketing and her passion in dance, Patsy founded sml Dance, a dance performance curation company.
+Two years ago, blending her background in marketing and her passion in dance, Patsy founded sml Dance, a dance performance curation company.
 The aim of the company is to share dance as a vehicle for discovery, courage and joy; an opportunity to connect with the intelligence within our bodies.
 To help us embrace all aspects of our emotions and trust that we are built with the abilities to integrate and evolve from all of them.

 Now, splitting her time between Paris and Shanghai, Patsy still practises ballet and contemporary Graham technique.

 “I was so sick that I could not eat, sleep or get out of bed.
 Every part of my body was swollen, even inside my ear canals,” Patsy said.
 “None of the Western doctors I consulted could help me.
 They gave more drugs.
 I got worse.

 “One of them said, ‘Do not worry.
 Here is Sedative A for the morning, Sedative B for the afternoon and Sedative C for the evening.
 And if you still cannot sleep at night, here is a prescription-strength sleeping pill’.
 A light bulb came on in my head, ‘Ding!
 I am going to die like a rock star’.”

 But aside from her brush with death, there was an accumulation of various moments that led to her resignation from a managing position at Apple Inc., a company she’d once thought she would work for until retirement.